Couple looking at a bill

 Tenant responsibilities

 You, of course, have your rights, but you also have your responsibilities.
-Failure to meet these responsibilities could result in you being evicted.
+If you fail to meet these responsibilities, the landlord can evict you.
 Your tenant obligations can include:

 • You must allow your landlord access to the property in order to carry out any maintenance and repairs.
 The landlord has to give you at least 24 hours’ notice beforehand, and their visit must take place at a reasonable time of day – the only exception would be an emergency situation

-• You’re required to occupy the property as a tenant, not as the owner, which means you have a responsibility to make sure all damage is reported, and the property is taken care of.
+• You must occupy the property as a tenant, not as the owner, which means you are responsible for reporting all damage and taking care of the property.
 You should treat it as your own, keeping it clean and tidy, whilst being mindful that you’re only renting it

 • You should pay the rental amount you agreed in your tenancy agreement, when you agreed to pay it by.
 Even if the property requires maintenance work.
 You don’t have the right to withhold rent, as this puts you in breach of your tenancy agreement, and could result in you being evicted

-• Unless otherwise stipulated, it’s your responsibility to pay all utility bills and council tax bills, otherwise you run the risk of being cut off
+• Unless otherwise stipulated, you are responsible for paying all utility bills and council tax bills, or the providers may cut you off

 • Normal wear and tear of the property is something the landlord has to deal with.
 However, any damage you do to the property is your responsibility to rectify, either by repairing it yourself, or paying for someone to fix the damage